The Foreign Births Register

 - One of your grandparents was born in Ireland

-- One of your parents was an Irish citizen at the time of your birth, even if they were not born in Ireland.
+- One of your parents was an Irish citizen at the time of your birth but was not born in Ireland.
 Your parent may have claimed citizenship through the Foreign Births Register themselves, or become a citizen by naturalisation.

 In both these cases, you become an Irish citizen by registering your birth with the Foreign Births Register.